What is Galileo OSNMA?

 Galileo OSNMA user segment

-To achieve data authentication at user level, the receiver OSNMA implementation shall be fully compliant with the requirements provided in the OSNMA receiver guidelines.
+To achieve data authentication at user level, the receiver OSNMA implementation shall be compliant with the requirements provided in the Galileo OSNMA receiver guidelines.

-To benefit from the OSNMA, the receiver must be able to perform the key management activities which consist on:
+To benefit from the OSNMA, the receiver must be able to perform the key management activities which consist of:

-1. Receiver initialisation: installing and storing the certified cryptographic material in the user receiver.
-This is a one-off operation, requiring a connection to the GSC that will supply the necessary material.
+- Receiver initialisation: installing and storing the certified cryptographic material in the user receiver (Merkle tree root).
+This is a one-off operation, requiring a connection to the GSC and EUSPA sites that will provide the necessary material.

-2. Receiver key renewal/update: renewing or updating the public key stored in the receiver.
-This operation can be performed through over-the-air rekeying (OTAR) transmitted as part of the Signal In Space (SIS) authentication data or through contacting the OSNMA server in GSC, which will keep the history of the public keys status.
+- Receiver key renewal/update: renewing or updating the public key stored in the receiver.
+This operation can be performed through over-the-air rekeying (OTAR) transmitted as part of the Signal In Space (SIS) data or via connection to the GSC and EUSPA sites to retrieve the new material.

 OSNMA is based on a delayed disclosure protocol.
-This means that it needs to guarantee that the receiver internal time is not off by a certain amount versus GST.
-More details can be found in the receiver guidelines.
+This means that the user segment needs to guarantee that the receiver internal time is not off by a certain amount versus GST.
+More details on how this check should be performed can be found in the receiver guidelines.

-OSNMA user community can find additional information and functions through the Galileo Service Center (GSC), which plays a central role in the OSNMA chain by publishing:
+OSNMA user community can find additional information and functions through the GSC, which plays a central role in the OSNMA chain by publishing:

-• OSNMA public keys, crypto material, and associated certificates.
+- OSNMA public keys, cryptographic material, and associated certificates.

 Galileo OSNMA roadmap